 G = Government Spending

 M = Imports

-Clearly if the government simply takes money from one group and pays it to another it does not increase the size of the economy.
+Clearly if the government simply takes money from one group and gives it to another it does not increase the size of the economy.
 So transfer payments are not included in the definition of government spending for calculation of GNP.
 However, if the government pays some people to dig a ditch and then pays them to fill it back in, the defined GNP goes up.
 Really this is just another transfer payment that should not be included because there is no real improvement in the economy.
 Sadly, much of government spending amounts to hidden transfer payments that don't really increase the size of the economy.
 This is like a loophole in the definition of GNP that makes short term statistics support claims that government spending increases GNP and that austerity hurts GNP.

 Keynesians predict that if government spending goes up then the GNP will go up.
 By the formula defining GNP, and because the other variables are slower to change, the immediate impact of a sudden boost in government spending is a boost in GNP.
 Predicting this increase is too easy and too useless a task.
 It is nearly "by definition" and worse, by a loophole in the definition.
-In this case, it is the short run short run prediction that is trivial and the long run prediction that is interesting, hard, and important.
+In this case, it is the short run prediction that is trivial and useless while the long run prediction is interesting, hard, and important.